fnick851/blog/source/_posts/2020-04-03-JS-Essentials.md

 ---
-title: "JS: The Missing Pieces"
+title: "JS Essentials"
 date: 2020-04-03 19:38:40
 ---

-**Here is (probably) all the missing pieces you need in order to write correct JavaScript programs:**
+**Here's probably the missing pieces you need in order to write correct JavaScript programs:**

 1